Nigel Jones, Baron Jones of Cheltenham

-Nigel David Jones, Baron Jones of Cheltenham (30 March 1948 – 7 November 2022) was a British Liberal Democrat politician who served as a Member of Parliament (MP) from 1992 to 2005, and as a member of the House of Lords from 2005 until his death in 2022.
+Nigel David Jones, Baron Jones of Cheltenham (30 March 1948 – 7 November 2022) was a British Liberal Democrat politician who served as a Member of Parliament (MP) from the 1992 general election until the 2005 general election, and as a member of the House of Lords from 2005 until his death in 2022.

 Early life

 Nigel Jones was born in Cheltenham on 30 March 1948.
 He attended Prince Henry's Grammar School, Evesham.
 After leaving school, he worked as a computer operator for Westminster Bank from 1965 to 1967, and then as a computer programmer at International Computers Limited (ICL) from 1967 to 1970.
 From 1970 to 1971, he worked as a systems analyst at Vehicle and General Insurance, and as a systems programmer at Atkins Computing, before he rejoined ICL as a project manager in 1971.
 From 1989, Jones was a councillor on Gloucestershire County Council.
 He resigned from both ICL and Gloucestershire County Council in 1992, when he was elected to Parliament.